May 29, 2023

 Cons

-Zotac‘s Trinity OC model of the RTX 4080 is slightly similar to it’s AMP Extreme AIRO counterpart, but comes in at a cheaper price point with a reduced set of features.
-This particular version utilises the same design that we saw with the AIRO, but the cooling capability is IceStorm 2.0 instead of 3.0, which is likely down to the overclocking performance of this card.
+Zotac’s Trinity OC model of the RTX 4070 Ti SUPER is slightly similar to its AMP Extreme AIRO counterpart but comes at a cheaper price point with reduced features.
+This version utilises the same design as the AIRO, but the cooling system is IceStorm 2.0 instead of 3.0.

-Power phases are set at 14+4, which is quite a stark different contrasting to the AMP AIRO.
-However, consumers can still enjoy plenty of RGB on the top of the card, and on the backplate too.
+Power phases are set at 14+4, which is quite a stark difference from the AMP AIRO variant.
+The Trinity model offers plenty of RGB on the top of the card and on the backplate.
 Overall, this card seems to be the best Zotac option for those wanting a balance of price and performance.
-The AMP AIRO sits at the top-end of the spectrum, whilst the standard Trinity or AMP AIRO (non-extreme) is at the lower end, so I feel the Trinity OC sits in the middle of these options.
-Don’t get me wrong, the RTX 4080 is still expensive, but this model sits at a lower price in comparison to the AMP AIRO extreme version.
+The AMP AIRO is more of a high-end card, while the Trinity variant tends to be geared towards the more price-conscious.

-It is also worth nothing that the standard Trinity and Trinity OC models are very alike overall in both design and performance.
-The standard Trinity does lose out on some boosting capability, but for the most part the cards are effectively the same.
-Consumers can expect solid thermals and performance overall, but pricing and design may vary between each card.
+It is also worth noting that the standard Trinity and Trinity OC models are similar overall in design and performance.
+The standard Trinity does lose out on some boosting capability, but for the most part, the cards are effectively the same.
+Both Trinity models can still expect solid thermals and performance, but pricing and design may vary between each card.

 SpecsZotac Trinity/Trinity OC RTX 4080